saptak/spark/5-scala-primer.md

 If you have programmed in Java or C#, you should feel right at home with Scala with very little effort.

+You can also run or compile Scala programs from commandline or from IDEs such as Eclipse.

+To learn and experiment with data, I prefer the interactivity of the Scala shell.
 Let's launch the Spark shell as it is a fully capable Scala shell.
-You can also run or compile Scala programs from commandline.
-To learn and experiment with data, I prefer the Spark shell

 ```bash
 spark-shell --master yarn-client --driver-memory 512m --executor-memory 512m